-Notice of Annual General Meeting of Shareholders June 12, 2018
+Notice of Annual General Meeting of Shareholders July 2, 2019

-Notice is hereby given that the annual general meeting of the holders of common shares of Echelon Financial Holdings Inc. (the "Corporation") will be held at Vantages Venues, 150 King Street West, 27th Floor, Toronto, Ontario, on June 12, 2018 at 9:00 a.m.
+Notice is hereby given that the annual general meeting of the holders of common shares of Echelon Financial Holdings Inc. (the "Corporation") will be held at Cassels Brock & Blackwell LLP, 40 King Street West, Suite 2100, Toronto, Ontario, on August 6, 2019 at 2:00 p.m.
 (Toronto time) for the following purposes:

-- 1. to receive the Corporation's Annual Report which contains the audited consolidated financial statements as at and for the financial year ended December 31, 2017, and the auditors' report thereon; - 2. to elect directors; - 3. to re-appoint auditors and to authorize the Board of Directors to fix their remuneration; - 4. to approve unallocated options under the Corporation's Stock Option Plan; - 5. to transact such other business as may properly come before the meeting or any adjournment thereof.
+- 1. to receive the Corporation's Annual Report which contains the audited consolidated financial statements as at and for the financial year ended December 31, 2018, and the auditors' report thereon; - 2. to elect Directors; - 3. to re-appoint auditors and to authorize the Board of Directors to fix their remuneration; - 4. to transact such other business as may properly come before the meeting or any adjournment thereof.